danielsaidi/website_danielsaidi/collections/_posts/2022/2022-07-01-building-a-rich-text-editor-for-uikit-appkit-and-swiftui.md

 #endif
 ```

-The code above shows one of my first learning as I started developing a macOS version of Oribi Writer.
-As you can see, iOS and tvOS uses the `RichTextView` that we created earlier.
-I first did the same for macOS, just to notice that the text view didn't scroll as the text content grew longer.
+To create a text editor view, we have to provide it with an `NSAttributedString` binding.
+This can be any custom string or content that comes from e.g. a document in a document-based app.
+The editor will display any rich text that we provide it with, and can be used to edit it as well.

-Turns out that in AppKit, you have to create a scroll view from the text view type that you intend to use, then cast its `documentView` to get a text view.
-You then need to return the scroll view to get a scrolling text view.
-We will need the text view itself later, so lets create a `textView` property for macOS as well.
+This code shows one of my first AppKit learnings as I started developing the library for macOS.
+As you can see, iOS and tvOS just uses the `RichTextView` that we created earlier.
+I first did the same in the macOS-specific code, just to notice that the text editor then didn't scroll.

-To create an instance of the text editor, we have to provide it with an `NSAttributedString` binding, which will let us use a shared, attributed string  in our editor.
+Turns out that in AppKit, you have to create a scroll view from the text view type that you intend to use, cast its `documentView` to get a text view, then use the `scrollView` to get the scrollable behavior we get by default in iOS.
+We'll need the text view later, so let's also add a `textView` property.

-We can now create a `RichTextEditor` in SwiftUI, regardless of the platform we're on.
-The text view will display any rich text that we provide it with, and can edit it as well.
-However, if we'd display the rich text in another part of the app, you'd notice that typing in the text field will not update it elsewhere.
+If we now create a SwiftUI test app with a text binding, as well as a `TextEditor` and a `Text` view that shows the text, you'll notice that typing in the text field will not affect the text view.

 ![A screenshow of how changes are not synced from the text view back to the state binding]({{page.assets}}changes-not-synced.jpg){:width="650px"}